Fans demand refunds following Garth Brooks concert

 “I actually paid for the fruit farm parking on my debit card,” Boucher said.
 “On Monday, I contacted my bank and told them the situation.
 I told them what I had been getting, the feedback I got from Ticketmaster.
 And I woke up this morning and did have a refund for my parking.”

-Some fans tell Ozarksfirst they’ve had some luck with getting a credit for their tickets.
+Some fans told KOLR they’ve had some luck with getting a credit for their tickets.

 Wyrick also bought tickets for Friday night’s concert.
 She drove from Kansas City to Springfield on Thursday.

-“Originally it said it was going to take about 45 minutes to get there,” Wyrick said.
+“Originally, it said it was going to take about 45 minutes to get there,” Wyrick said.
 “Right before we left, it said like an hour and 45 minutes.
-We finally pulled into the fruit farm parking lot about 7:35 p.m. and a police officer was there and one of the parking attendant and they were like, ‘These people are not getting to this show.'”
+We finally pulled into the fruit farm parking lot about 7:35 p.m. and a police officer was there and one of the parking attendants and they were like, ‘These people are not getting to this show.'”

 Wyrick also called Ticketmaster and Big Cedar several times.
 Ticketmaster told her she could not get a refund for her parking.

-Some fans said after reading social media posts about Fridays nights traffic, they decided to not attend.
+Some fans said after reading social media posts about Friday night’s traffic, they decided not to attend.

-“I had tickets for Sunday’s concert, but seeing the… craziness of Friday kind of turned us off to even trying to go,” Ben Braun said.
-He was traveling from St. Louis to attend the concert.
+“I had tickets for Sunday’s concert, but seeing the … craziness of Friday kind of turned us off to even trying to go,” said Ben Braun, who was traveling from St. Louis to attend the concert.
 “We would’ve had to leave at 3:00 in the morning.
 It just didn’t seem worth it.”

 Braun also reached out to Ticketmaster about getting a refund.
-Braun said the company would call him later this week to help him with a refund.
+He said the company would call him later this week to help him with a refund.

 “We didn’t want to, you know, get a hotel and spend the gas to get down there only to wait 6 hours and not even get in,” Braun said.

-Ozarksfirst has reached out to Bass Pro to comment on the parking concerns and potential refunds.
-We still are waiting to hear back.
+KOLR reached out to Bass Pro for comment on the parking concerns and potential refunds but did not receive a reply by publishing time.